 Endorsement from your home country (for non-Singapore Citizens who would like to adopt a foreign child)

 If you are not a Singapore citizen, you must obtain endorsement from your home country through your embassy or High Commission.
-Your country must support and recognise the adoption.
-There is a prescribed form in the ACA for you to show that you have obtained the support from your home country.
+In addition, your country must support and recognise the adoption.
+There is a prescribed form in the ACA to show that you have obtained support from your home country.

 Additional important information